Homeopathy for Endometriosis Treatment

+What are the ways to confirm diagnosis of endometriosis?
 Correct diagnosis of endometriosis clears the way for the effective treatment of endometriosis.
 A doctor usually probes about the menstrual cycle/history, pains, and other primary symptoms.
 Typically, a homeopathic doctor goes into little more detail of your psychological state, your lifestyle, and any key incidents that may be having a possible impact.
 She can also probe around comorbid conditions.
 After questioning you, a homeopathic doctor might perform a physical examination.
 However, a physical examination or detection of primary symptoms of endometriosis, are not enough to conclude that a woman is suffering from it.
 In order to be more certain, the below-mentioned tests are recommended.

 Ultrasound usually helps in identifying pelvic diseases and might reveal the presence of endometriosis in the bladder or vaginal areas.
 However, this may not be the best way to diagnose the condition of endometriosis.

 A direct visual inspection in the abdomen or the inside of the pelvis along with tissue biopsy of the implants is a more accurate way to diagnose endometriosis.